auramo/rgm-mobile/README.md

 Then I point the browser to http://localhost:5000/index.html

-To run it on android you'll have to install cordova, android SDK, set the ANDROID_HOME env variable to point here: <your adt bundle location>/sdk and then run:
+To run it on android you'll have to install cordova, android SDK, set the ANDROID_HOME env variable to point to your sdk and then run:

     cordova run android